Ryanair Boarding Process — Everything You Need to Know

 When flying with Ryanair, it is best to get to the gate and be prepared to wait in line well before your flight time.

-Hot Tip: Although the boarding lines can be long, Ryanair boards their flights quite quickly, and they have a goal of closing the boarding gate 20 minutes before departure.
+Hot Tip: Although the boarding lines can be long, Ryanair boards its flights quite quickly, and it has a goal of closing the boarding gate 20 minutes before departure.
 If you’re used to cutting it close with the doors closing at 10 minutes like on many other carriers, you need to be careful not to miss your flight on Ryanair!

-At certain smaller airports (currently 15+), Ryanair boards their flights via bus rather than the jet bridge, which can cause a bit of a mess for the boarding groups.
+At certain smaller airports (currently 15+), Ryanair boards its flights via bus rather than the jet bridge, which can cause a bit of a mess for the boarding groups.

 If you are first in line for priority boarding, you will be first onto the bus — but unless you position yourself strategically, you will be one of the last people off of the bus and onto the plane.